TomLiDev/mildew-detector/README.md

 ### The Strategy Plane

-#### Site Goals
+#### Project Goals

-This application is primarily focused on providing and meeting the following key objectives, based on the business requirements:
+This application is primarily focused on providing the following key objectives, based on the business requirements:

 1) A study to visually differentiate a cherry leaf that is healthy from one that contains powdery mildew.

-2) An application which can predict if a cherry leaf is healthy or contains powdery mildew.
+2) The ability to accurately predict if a cherry leaf is healthy or contains powdery mildew.

+3) A dashboard which allows a non-technical business user to interact with the findings of the visual study and independently make use of the machine learning system to make predictions on leaf images.

 #### Agile Planning